-The John Deere 318 lawn and garden tractor, though now discontinued, is said to be one of the best John Deere lawn tractors ever built (if not 'the' best).
-In fact, many owners bought their model brand new and still work it hard 15 to 25 plus years later.
-I have even heard of a fair few trading in newer JD lawn tractors model for the more hardy, reliable JD 318 (it is that good).
+The John Deere 318 lawn and garden tractor, though now discontinued, is said to be one of the best John Deere lawn tractors ever made (if not the best).
+In fact, many owners bought their model brand new and still work it hard 15–25 years later.
+I have even heard of a fair few trading in newer JD lawn tractors model for the more hardy, reliable JD 318—it is that good.

-The general view (thrown in with my own personal experience) tends to be that they are obviously very dependable, heavy duty and rugged.
-Minimum maintenance is required and will practically run a lifetime with a lot of custom and official attachments being available for them.
+The general view (thrown in with my own personal experience) tends to be that they are obviously very dependable, heavy-duty, and rugged.
+Minimum maintenance is required, and it will practically run a lifetime with a lot of custom and official attachments being available for them.
 In sum, basically an excellent all-around lawn and garden tractor.

-The down sides aren't really regarding the tractor itself, more to do with that despite it being such a well-known, reliable but discontinued product?
+The downsides aren't really regarding the tractor itself but are more to do with it being such a well-known, reliable but discontinued product.
 It is pretty darn difficult to find one for sale (which is understandable, as people will just want to hold on to it).
-Moreover, finding replacement parts can be difficult and sometimes jaw droppingly expensive.
+Moreover, finding replacement parts can be difficult and sometimes jaw-droppingly expensive.

 John Deere 318 Specs

 With hydrostatic steering, this sturdy tractor, unmodified, runs about 8 mph at top forward speed and 3–6 mph in reverse.
 The wheelbase is 46 inches and the entire base model is 836 lbs (379 kg).
-It stands 44 inches in height, just over 3 and a half feet tall
+It stands 44 inches in height, just over 3.5 feet tall.

-The 318 also has a lot of available 'add ons' and official attachments available such as:
+The 318 also has a lot of available 'add-ons' and official attachments available:

 - 36" hydraulic 2 blade mower deck